Legacy SEMP

 When developing a client application that can publish a SEMP v1 request and handle its response, each SEMP v1 request and each SEMP v1 response must fit within a single message.
 Multi-part messages are not supported.

 The event broker allows one Message VPN to be designated as the Management Message VPN.
 Clients connected to this Management Message VPN may then request both system-level information as well as information pertaining to any of the Message VPNs configured on the event broker.
 Likewise, clients connected to the Management Message VPN may run administration commands for any Message VPN configured on the event broker.
-For more information, refer to Designating Management Message VPNs.
+For more information, see Designating Management Message VPNs.

 Related Samples